 Local reviews are a great way to build trust

-Local reviews, particularly those placed directly on your Google business listing, carry significant weight when it comes to trust.
-Not only is it one of the first areas people will see when searching for you, often playing a key role in helping them decide whether your company is the right fit for their job.
+Local reviews featured on your Google business listing carry significant weight when it comes to your online trust.
+They are also one of the first things people see when searching for you, often playing a key role in helping them decide whether your company is the right fit for their job.

 That said, using any marketing campaign to get more reviews is a delicate process.
-Overuse can easily come off as being too assertive or arrogant, but underuse means that this area of your message might as well not be present.
-Your caution can actually be an asset here, helping you to be direct, while exercising a touch of restraint & finesse.
+Overuse can easily come off as being too assertive or arrogant, but underuse means that your message might as well not be present.
+Your caution can actually be an asset here, helping you to be direct while exercising a touch of restraint & finesse.

-To get the most bang for your buck using this method, you should refrain from using your favorite recommendation from 5 years ago – you aren’t the same person or company today that you were then, and the result you are trying to achieve will be diminished by looking like your business is simply coasting on the glory of past accomplishments.
+To get the most bang for your buck using this method, you should refrain from using your favorite recommendation from 5 years ago.
+You aren’t the same person or company today that you were then, and the result you are trying to achieve will be diminished by looking like your business is simply coasting on the glory of past accomplishments.

-Also abstain from scanning handwritten notes – you want your message to be clear and easy to read, and the handwriting of most people is fairly atrocious from either underuse or untidy scrawling (or if you’re like me – both).
+You should also abstain from scanning handwritten notes.
+Your message should be clear and easy to read, and the handwriting of most people is fairly atrocious from either underuse or untidy scrawling (or if you’re like me – both).
 Save them for social media if you feel they add something to your marketing strategy.

 Start building your email marketing campaign today!